Location: | Nasal plane, oral cavity |

 Surgery is the treatment option of choice.
 Wide surgical excision usually leads to long-term control of the tumour because of the low percentage of metastases.

-Radiotherapy – in contrast to cats- is usually not effective in dogs for this tumour type on the nasal planum.
+Radiation therapy -in contrast to cats- does not appear to be very effective for the treatment of SCC of the skin and nose in dogs, though it may be used in combination with surgery if the tumour is not completely removed or if complete removal is not possible.
 However, good results have been obtained with radiation of the oral cavity (31% of dogs experienced local tumour recurrence after radiation).
 Chemotherapy gains traction as therapeutic option and is mostly indicated in case of elaborated tumour mass or when metastases have been detected.

 The mental health of the dog is a factor that should not be underestimated: sometimes the look/face of your pet can change a lot after surgical removal of a (large) tumour.
 This doesn’t bother the dog him/herself, however, it can alarm the owners, or passers-by and/or raise questions.
 In general, offering continued attention and love, can reduce feelings of pain in humans and animals.
 It’s important to avoid boredom, fatigue and isolation in your dog, as this lowers the pain threshold.
 A regular scheme and environment, sufficient sleep/rest, environmental enrichment, company, sympathy and avoiding unpleasant environments can considerably decrease the inconvenience associated with cancer.